rondlite/reaction-docs/website/versioned_docs/version-v1.11.0/swag-shop-pdp.md

 A ReactionLayout is made of different containers, or blocks, which themselves are made of other containers or concrete components.
 This allows users to have control over the rendered HTML structure in a very flexible way, while still having the ability to reuse existing React components.

-For the Swag Shop, the ProductTags component does not need to be rendered on the PDP, which is why we removed it, as seen in [/imports/plugins/custom/reaction-swag-shop/private/data/productDetailSimple.json](https://github.com/reactioncommerce/reaction-swag-shop/blob/755a6025c25bcbd21e58c2afb72a15fa2c5ee390/private/data/productDetailSimple.json).
-Registration of the modified PDP layout can be found in [/imports/plugins/custom/reaction-swag-shop/server/register.js](https://github.com/reactioncommerce/reaction-swag-shop/blob/755a6025c25bcbd21e58c2afb72a15fa2c5ee390/server/register.js).
+For the Swag Shop, the ProductTags component does not need to be rendered on the PDP, which is why we removed it, as seen in [/imports/plugins/custom/reaction-swag-shop/private/data/productDetailSimple.json].

 ## Deploying your swag shop

 Now that we have a running shop, we want to show it to the world—and hopefully sell a lot of stuff.
 Generally, we recommend deploying via Docker Image.
-For an introduction into a self-hosted deployment approach, check out [Deploying Reaction Using Docker](https://docs.reactioncommerce.com/reaction-docs/trunk/deploying-reaction-using-docker).
+For an introduction into a self-hosted deployment approach, check out [Deploying Reaction Using Docker](https://docs.demandcluster.com/reaction-docs/trunk/deploying-reaction-using-docker).

 ## Conclusion

 The Reaction architecture is laid out carefully, with a great focus on extensibility.
 For most use cases, we don't need to dig very deep into the code, although you could if you wanted to.
 It's totally possible to plug into the core mechanics of Reaction, such as cart, order processing, etc. and customize these workflows as they fit you.
 This is perhaps a bit more work than simply working with the components API, but once you're familiar with the codebase, it's not that difficult either.

 And that's how to create your own shop from scratch!
 We've covered all the basics on how to build a custom shop plugin.
 We hope you find the community team's swag shop series to be a valuable learning resource for your next Reaction project.
 If you have any questions or suggestions for the community team, feel free to join our next [community call](https://getrxn.io/community-agenda).
-Or, ask away in our [developer chat](https://blog.reactioncommerce.com/building-a-swag-shop-category-tiles/gitter.im/reactioncommerce/reaction).
+Or, ask away in our [developer chat](https://blog.demandcluster.com/building-a-swag-shop-category-tiles/gitter.im/reactioncommerce/reaction).